 Does your spouse belong to a different medical aid plan?
-No problem, we’ll cover both of you on one Gap Cover policy, including any dependants that may be covered on your spouse’s medical aid plan.
-We’re awesome that way.
+No problem!
+We’ll cover you and your spouse on one Gap Cover policy, including any dependants registered on your spouse’s medical aid plan.
+Now that’s bang for your buck!

-DOES MY POLICY PREMIUM INCREASE FOR EVERY DEPENDANT I ADD?
+WILL MY PREMIUM INCREASE FOR EVERY DEPENDANT ADDED?

 HOW DO I ADD A DEPENDANT TO MY POLICY?

-Just pop us an email at firstname.lastname@example.org, or WhatsApp us and let us know who we should add and send us an updated medical aid certificate.
+Just pop us an email at firstname.lastname@example.org, or WhatsApp us and let us know who we should add.
+Don’t forget to send us a certificate of medical aid membership.

-No ways!
-As long as the individuals who are registered on your Gap Cover policy are registered on your or your spouse’s medical aid plan, we’re happy to keep them on cover.
+As long as your dependant is registered on your or your spouse’s medical aid plan, we’re happy to keep them on cover.
+Happy family, happy policy.

 TELL ME MORE ABOUT OPTION CHANGES…

-When you upgrade to a policy that offers more comprehensive benefits than the option you’re moving from, the enhanced benefits will be subject to a Pre-Existing Condition Waiting Period of up to 12 months… unless there’s a concession where a reduced waiting period will apply.
+When you upgrade to a policy that offers more comprehensive benefits than the option you’re moving from, the enhanced benefits will be subject to a Pre-Existing Condition Waiting Period of up to 12 months unless we’re running a concession with reduced underwriting.

-Pop an email to firstname.lastname@example.org with you option change request or complete our online Profile Update Form.
+Pop an email to email@example.com with you option change request or complete our online Profile Update Form.

 I’M GOING FOR A MEDICAL PROCEDURE.
-WILL SHORTFALLS BE COVERED?
+WILL YOU COVER ANY SHORTFALLS?